 Selected reintroduction sites will provide soft releases for a small number of closely monitored lynx, as part of a scientifically led trial reintroduction.

-Welcome to the Lynx UK Trust, a charitable organisation dedicated to reintroducing the lynx back into the ecosystem of the British Isles.
+Welcome to the Lynx UK Trust, a group of conservationists dedicated to reintroducing the lynx back into the ecosystem of the British Isles.

-The Eurasian lynx, an original native of the British Isles, is a medium sized cat that has been forced out of much of Western Europe by habitat destruction and human persecution over the last 2000 years.
-The last of the British lynx disappeared around the year 500.
+The Eurasian lynx, an original native of the British Isles, is a medium sized felid that has been forced out of much of Western Europe by habitat destruction and human persecution over the last 2000 years.
+The last of the British lynx disappeared around the year 700.

-Focused on hunting deer species and smaller prey such as rabbit and hare, the lynx is a legendarily elusive creature, known by ancient cultures around the world as a mysterious 'Keeper of Secrets' that rarely leaves the forest.
+Focused on hunting deer species and a variety of smaller mammal prey, the lynx is a legendarily elusive creature, known by ancient cultures around the world as a mysterious 'Keeper of Secrets' that rarely leaves the forest.